 LA STREGA

-Chef Gina Marinelli gained her local fame on the Strip, running celebrity chef Scott Conant’s D.O.C.G. in The Cosmopolitan.
+Chef Gina Marinelli gained her local fame on the Strip, running celebrity chef Scott Conant’s D.O.C.G. in The Cosmopolitan of Las Vegas.
 After leaving that position, she traveled to Italy’s Amalfi Coast.
-It’s those travels that inspire this restaurant.
-Guests find lots of seafood, light pasta, delicious pizzas, steaks, chops and game meats.
-Fun Fact: The restaurant’s name is Italian for “The Witch.”
+It’s those travels that inspire La Strega.
+There’s no chicken parm on this menu.
+Instead, you’ll find lots of seafood, light pasta, delicious pizzas, steaks, chops and game meats.
+Fun fact: The restaurant’s name is Italian for “The Witch.”
 3555 S. Town Center Dr.; 702.722.2099; lastregalv.com. $$

 OSTERIA FIORELLA